 There are specific and predictable keys that result in inspiring financial planning meetings every time.

-And by paying attention and making consistent progress with each key, you are:
+By paying attention to and making consistent progress with each key you are:

 1. No longer leaving the quality of your meetings to chance.